Posted : 1 year, 9 months ago on 13 January 2016 08:32

-How does this movie hold up as a sci fi monster film?
+How does it hold as a horror movie?

-How does it hold as a plot movie with characters?
+How does it hold as a plot movie?